 DIS is effectively represented by the elastic scattering of leptons on the pointlike quark constituents of the nucleon in the Bjorken limit.
-Bjorken predicted that the hadron structure functions would depend only on the dimensionless ratio $x{Bj} = \frac{Q^2}{2p \cdot Q}$ and that the structure functions reflect conformal invariance; i.e., they will be $Q^2$ -invariant.
+Bjorken predicted that the hadron structure functions would depend only on the dimensionless ratio x{Bj} and that the structure functions reflect conformal invariance; i.e., they will be Q^2 -invariant.
 This is in fact the prediction of "conformal" theory - a quantum field theory of pointlike quarks with no fundamental mass scale.
-Bjorken's expectation was verified by the first measurements at SLAC [27] in the domain $x{Bj} \sim 0.25$ .
-However, in a gauge theory such as quantum chromodynamics (QCD) Bjorken scaling is broken by logarithmic corrections from pQCD processes, such as gluon radiation - see Section 3.1.8; one also predicts deviations from Bjorken scaling due to power-suppressed $M^2/Q^2$ corrections called higher-twist processes.
+Bjorken's expectation was verified by the first measurements at SLAC [28] in the domain $x{Bj} \sim 0.25$.
+However, in a gauge theory such as QCD, Bjorken scaling is broken by logarithmic corrections from pQCD processes, such as gluon radiation - see Section 3.1.9.
+One also predicts deviations from Bjorken scaling due to power-suppressed M^2/Q^2 corrections called higher-twist processes.
 They reflect finite mass corrections and hard scattering involving two or more quarks.
-The effects become particularly evident at low $Q^2$ ( $\lesssim 1 \text{ GeV}^2$ ), see Section 4.1.
-The underlying conformal features of chiral QCD (the massless quark limit) also has important consequence for color confinement and hadron dynamics at low $Q^2$ .
+The effects become particularly evident at low Q^2 ($\leq 1 \text{ GeV}^2$), see Section 4.1.
+The underlying conformal features of chiral QCD (the massless quark limit) also has important consequence for color confinement and hadron dynamics at low Q^2 .
 This perspective will be discussed in Section 4.4.

-3.1.3 DIS: QCD on the Light-front
+3.1.3 DIS: QCD on the light-front

 An essential point of DIS is that the lepton interacts via the exchange of a virtual photon with the quarks of the proton - not at the same instant time t (the "instant form" as defined by Dirac), but at the time along the LF, in analogy to a flash photograph.
-In effect DIS provides a measurement of hadron structure at a fixed LF time $\tau = x^+ = t + z/c$ (coordinate systems are discussed page 20).
+In effect DIS provides a measurement of hadron structure at fixed LF time $\tau = x^+ = t + z/c$.